 ADVANTAGES OF HYDROSEEDING OVER SOD

 - Sod is a good solution to the need for a new lawn.
 It is expensive.
 Sod generally costs 3 to 5 times more than hydroseeding.
-Hydroseeding will often produce turf as nice looking as sod within a very short time at a significant cost savings.
+Hydroseeding will often produce turf as nice looking as sod within a very short time at significant cost savings.

-- With hydroseeding the new seedlings are grown on your soil.
+- With hydroseeding, the new seedlings are grown on your soil.
 Sod can have a problem with the type of soil it was grown on, not having sufficient compatibility with the soil it is planted on.
 This is called “not taking”.
 If you have ever seen sod that looks like it could be rolled right back up even years after it was planted.
 That is sod that did not take.

-- With sod it is important to have sod installed by someone who has a lot of experience.
+- With sod, it is important to have sod installed by someone who has a lot of experience.
 Sod will shrink over the first month and if it is not installed properly gaps will open up between the sod rows.

 - Sod requires a lot of care.
 It can produce a beautiful lawn.
 Should you decide to use sod, or as some people do, decide to sod the front lawn, and hydroseed the back lawn.

-We hope that you will ask the trained professional who installs your sod about the watering and fertilizing steps you need to follow to insure that you have a successful and beautiful new lawn.
+We hope that you will ask the trained professional who installs your sod about the watering and fertilizing steps you need to follow to ensure that you have a successful and beautiful new lawn.